codio/site/source/docs/content/courses/flode.html.md

 </div>

 ## Flode teaching content
-Codio offers some excellent teaching content using Flode.
-The content also contains many auto-marked challenge assessments, the results of which feed straight through to the teacher dashboard.
-To access this content ...
+The content also contains many auto-graded assessments.
+Results can be seen instantly on the teacher 'My Classroom' feature.

 1. Log into Codio
 1. Select Courses from the items on the left of the Dashboard